What Is Anxiety Disorder?

 There is a limit to how well CBD can work for you.
 Here is a case about a young girl who became prone to anxiety and started using CBD oil.

 Sheba (name changed), a college student, drank and ate a lot of junk food like other college students.
 As a result, she rapidly gained weight.
 She started having problems with her self-esteem to the point that her life started revolving around how she looked.
 In addition to her mental problems, she started experiencing physical issues too.
-She wasn’t feeling too good and, even though she didn’t realise it, she was suffering from anxiety.
+She wasn’t feeling too good and, even though she didn’t realize it, she was suffering from anxiety.
 She went through anxiety and depression, showing all the symptoms of anxiety such as withdrawing from friendships, missing classes because she couldn’t stand the idea of people looking at her and commenting on how she looked.
 Her mental condition seemed beyond repair.
 She fell so deep into a hole of depression that she became suicidal.
 She was in a deep dark place from where she couldn’t pull herself out.

 Sheba started using CBD oil and supplements.
 The effect of CBD was so miraculous that the change occurred, literally, overnight.
-She began attending classes from the next day.
+She began attending classes the next day.
 She went back to school and felt better than ever.
 She stopped seeing the wellness coach.
-A few days later, she meets a guy in a party, and they hit it off.
+A few days later, she meets a guy at a party, and they hit it off.
 He suggests taking things to a physical level, and Sheba has another anxiety attack.
 She is worried about how her body would appear to the guy and about her being fat.
 She thinks that the guy would find fault with it and not love her and these thoughts send her back into depression.

 She calls up the wellness coach the next day and explains that she is not able to get out of bed because of her anxiety problem.
 When asked, she says that she is still using CBD, but it wasn’t working for her anymore.